-#101 - UNITED STATES HISTORY I - 5 CREDITS
+101 - UNITED STATES HISTORY I - 5 CREDITS

-This course is the first in a three year required course sequence in Social Studies.
+>

+> This course fulfills 5 of the 10 credits of the NJ US History requirement.
 A chronological/topical survey of United States history from the Sectionalism (1844) to America on the World Stage (1929) is studied, with an emphasis on literacy and historical thinking skills.
 U.S. History I is taught within a global framework, with historical comparisons in different time periods receiving special emphasis.
 This course prepares students for the remaining courses in the social studies program, trains students for active citizenship in our society, and prepares students for in-depth study of social studies electives in the junior and senior years, and creates engaged, informed student citizens.

+>

-#109 - UNITED STATES HISTORY I - Academic Assistance - 5 CREDITS
+> #109 - UNITED STATES HISTORY I - Academic Assistance - 5 CREDITS

+>

-This course has the same objectives and proficiencies as #101 but is a developmental course intended for students who need instruction at a level to help them gain skills necessary for standards based assessments.
+> This course has the same objectives and proficiencies as #101 but is a developmental course intended for students who need instruction at a level to help them gain skills necessary for standards based assessments.
 Students are placed into this course based upon review of their standardized test performance on the PARCC, as well as other information provided by middle school faculty.

+>

-Sophomores are required to choose either #122 United States History II, #125 Academic Assistance United States History II, #160 Advanced Placement United States History or US I, #101, #109 or AP #160 ( if following the Big History Pathway).
+> Sophomores are required to choose either #122 United States History II, #125 Academic Assistance United States History II, #160 Advanced Placement United States History or US I, #101, #109 or AP #160 ( if following the Big History Pathway).